-Reference: The 11 times, before August 7, 2015, that Boston Globe news stories mentioned the FBI's saying they knew the
+Reference: The 11 times, before August 7, 2015, that Boston Globe news stories mentioned the FBI's saying they knew the identity of the the Gardner heist thieves at their 2013 press conference, without reporting anything about the thieves being dead.

 1. Internet helps untangle a web of purloined art